 - b.
 BSN nursing students are required to progress through the nursing curriculum in an uninterrupted schedule. - c.
 The University's Course Repeat Policy does not apply to the required nursing curriculum once a student is admitted to the nursing program, as it would make it impossible to progress in an uninterrupted schedule. - d.
-If a student fails a course/clinical, but passes the corresponding co-requisite course, the departmental policy is that the student retake the co-requisite course/clinical while retaking the previously failed course. - 10.
-Students are responsible for meeting all graduation requirements.
+If a student fails a course/clinical, but passes the corresponding co-requisite course, the departmental policy is that the student retakes the co-requisite course/clinical while retaking the previously failed course. - 10.
+Students wishing to alter their curricular progression pattern must submit a letter of petition to the Admission, Progression and Graduation Committee for consideration.
+In consultation with the Chief Departmental Advisor, the committee will review petitions on a case-by-case basis. - a.
+Change of cohort requests are submitted by students through consultation with the Chief Departmental Advisor. - b.
+Change of cohort requests are reviewed by the Admission, Progression, and Graduation Committee to ensure compliance with progression policies.

+- 11. Students are responsible for meeting all graduation requirements.
 It is important that students check their DAR each semester to be sure they are on track to complete both nursing and non-nursing course requirements.
 Students are advised to schedule an appointment through the department administrative support staff to meet with a nursing advisor.
-Meeting with a nursing advisor is encouraged once per semester. - 11.
-Withdrawal from the BSN nursing program or required nursing course:
+Meeting with a nursing advisor is encouraged once per semester. - 12.
+Withdrawal from the BSN nursing program or required nursing course: - a.

-- a.
 Any student withdrawing from a single nursing course or the entire nursing program is required to schedule a meeting with the Chief Departmental Advisor (CDA) to complete the "Withdrawal of Students from BSN Program" form and to discuss potential progression. - b.
 If the student does not schedule a meeting with the Chief Departmental Advisor, then the CDA will complete the withdrawal form, enter the form into the student's file, and send a copy to the student. - c.
 If a student is not passing a course at the time of withdrawal, it will count as a course failure.